erazortt/DoViBaker/README.md

 The generated SDR LUTs provide no colorspace conversion, and create a BT.2020 output.
 For conversions to BT.709 an additional color conversion is necessary.
 This can be done using [Avsresize](http://avisynth.nl/index.php/Avsresize).
 The SDR LUT is experimental only!

 ```
-usage: DoViLutGen.exe <output_cube_file> <lut_size> <is_input_normalized> (<start_of_sdr_knee>)
+usage: DoViLutGen.exe <output_cube_file> <lut_size> (<is_input_normalized>) (<start_of_sdr_knee>)
 ```

 The meaning of the expected arguments:
 - `output file` this is self-explinatory
 - `lut size` generally a bigger LUT, is a better LUT.
 A good size is `65`.
-- `normalized input` if this is set to `1`, the generated LUT will expect that the input PQ was re-normalized to 1000 nits max brightness.
+- `normalized input` if this optional argument is set to `1`, the generated LUT will expect that the input PQ was re-normalized to 1000 nits max brightness.
 LUTs for re-normalized inputs can be of smaller size than normal LUTs while still providing better quality.
 A good size for such a LUT is `50`.
+When not given, this will default to 0.
 - `sdr knee` if this optional argument is given it indicates where the SDR curve flattening should start in the HLG signal range.
 The parameter range is (0.5, 0.7].
 There is no perfect value, however `0.6` is probably a good starting point.
+When not given a HLG LUT will be created.

 ## Workflow for conversion to HLG